Take Your Songs to New Heights

 When you have a clear motif in a verse, it’s easier to do something completely different in the chorus to create contrast.
 There are five different ways to create contrast using melodies:

 Phrase length refers to the length of your melodic motifs.
-For example, a verse may have long phrases contrasted with a bridge that has short phrases with more rest space, which, in turn, contrasts with a chorus with long phrases.
+For example, you can contrast a verse that has long melodic phrases with a bridge that has short phrases with more rest space, which, in turn, you can contrast with a chorus with long phrases.
 This is very common in commercial music.
 You can also vary note length, such as short notes in a verse contrasting with long notes in a chorus, or pitch, such as low notes in the verse and higher notes in the chorus.

-Position is another way to create contrast and has to do with which beat the phrases start on, such as the verse starting on beat one while the chorus starts on beat four.
+You can also use not position as a way to create contrast.
+This has to do with which beat the phrases start on, such as the verse starting on beat one while the chorus starts on beat four.
 If this way of thinking feels foreign to you, consider when you start playing and when you start singing.
 Does the singing come before or after you strike the first chord?
 Or do the vocals and chords come together?
 Finally, you can vary the form of your melodies, such as going down and then up in a verse but the opposite in a chorus.

 3. Vary Tempo and Chords

 Do all your songs have roughly the same tempo?
 It’s easy to fall into that trap!
-To avoid getting stuck in the same old rut, challenge yourself by writing the same song in several different tempos.
+A great way to start to develop your songwriting is by challenging yourself with writing the same song in several different tempos.
 Start with just a song title and experiment.
 Something that initially felt like an obvious ballad might turn out to be better suited as an energetic rock anthem!
 Here, you should also consider your choice of instruments.
 Do you always use the same instruments?
 Do you always play them the same way?
 Dare to step outside your comfort zone.

 Chords don’t have to be complex; simple chords that are repeated often suffice.
-Using relatively few chords in one song section makes it easier to create contrast when the chords change in the next section.
+You can use few chords in one song section to make it easier to create contrast when the chords change in the next section.
 Also, consider when you change chords.
-It’s common to get stuck in changing chords every measure, which can make the songs monotonous.
+Songwriters often get stuck in changing chords every measure, which can make the songs monotonous.
 Try changing chords more frequently or less often.
 Create contrast by changing chords at different frequencies in different parts of the song.

 4. Create Patterns and Contrasts in the Lyrics

 Even when it comes to lyrics, it’s important to have patterns, such as a full sentence consisting of two lines or each line starting with a verb.
-A clear linguistic structure that is repeated can make the lyrics easier to grasp.
+You can make the lyrics easier to grasp by establishing a clear linguistic structure that is repeated.
 Also, vary the structure between different parts of the song to create contrast.
 Try reading it aloud to see if it flows smoothly.
 Don’t skip the task of filling in small words for your listeners; write exactly as you mean.

 Try to use all your senses when writing lyrics and describe visual impressions, tastes, smells, sounds, and movements.
 Make sure to create contrast in the content as well, such as delivering the main message in the chorus with impactful words that summarize a feeling, while the verses delve into the message in detail and support the credibility of the chorus.